alxmancilla/makila-api/README.md

 # makila-api
-API for loading and querying data into Sakila database
+API for loading into and querying data from Sakila database